ibm-js/deliteful/docs/Combobox.md

 The filtering is performed by the `filter(fitlerTxt)` method, which is called automatically while the user types into the editable input element, with `filterTxt` being the currently entered text.
 The default implementation of this method uses `dstore/Filter.match()`.
-The matching is performed against the `list.labelAttr` attribute of the data store items.
+The matching is performed against the `list.labelAttr` attribute of the source items.
 The method can be overridden for implementing other filtering strategies.

 ### Attribute Mapping

-The customization of the mapping of data store item attributes into render item attributes can be done on the List instance using the mapping API of [`deliteful/list/List`](./list/List.md), as supported by its superclass `delite/StoreMap`.
+The customization of the mapping of source item attributes into render item attributes can be done on the List instance using the mapping API of [`deliteful/list/List`](./list/List.md), as supported by its superclass `delite/StoreMap`.